Escaping the curse of dimensionality in Bayesian model based clustering: Appendix

-Without loss of generality, assume that $c_1, \dots, c_n$ define $k_n$ clusters of sizes $n_1, \dots, n_{k_n}$ and that $c_i'=c_i$ for $c_i \in \{1,\ldots,{k_n}-2\}$ and $c_i'=k_n-1$ for $c_i \in \{k_n-1,k_n\}$, with $n_1', \dots, n_{k_n'-1}$ the cluster sizes under the partition induced by the $c_i'$.
+Without loss of generality, assume that $c_1, \dots, c_n$ define $k_n$ clusters of sizes $n_1, \dots, n_{k_n}$ and that $c_i'=c_i$ for $c_i \in \{1,\ldots,{k_n}-2\}$ and $c_i'=k_n-1$ for $c_i \in \{k_n-1,k_n\}$, with $n_1', \dots, n'_{k_n'-1}$ the cluster sizes under the partition induced by the $c_i'$.
 In general, ratio \eqref{eq:ratio} can be expressed as

-The left hand site of \eqref{eq:ratio2} can be expressed as the ratio between the EPPFs.
-Since by assumption there is a positive prior probability for any partition in $\mathscr P$, this ratio is finite and does not depend on $p$ or $f_0$.
-Thus, by induction and under the assumptions on the right factor of \eqref{eq:ratio2} we conclude the proof.
+The left hand side of \eqref{eq:ratio2} can be expressed as the ratio between the EPPFs.
+Since by assumption there is a positive prior probability for any partition in $\mathscr P$, this ratio is finite and does not depend on $p$ or the data generating distribution.
+Thus, by induction and under the assumptions on the right factor of \eqref{eq:ratio2} we conclude the proof. \end{proof}